GOVTNZ/print-ready/README.md

 It preserves important context by displaying URLs and full titles when printed, while managing page layouts to prevent awkward breaks and maintain professional formatting.

-This implementation embraces the principle of separation of concerns by applying the print stylesheets exclusively for printing and the screen stylesheet/s only for screen rendering.
+This implementation embraces the principle of separation of concerns by applying the print stylesheets exclusively for printing and the screen stylesheets only for screen rendering.

 It is designed to be flexible, separating core styles from site-specific needs and allowing easy customization across different website structures.